informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

     (+ (map :happy (map bark dogs)))

-In the Python code we've made some dogs.
-They're happy when they bark.
-We want to count the total amount of doggy joy in our `happyness_index` (just go with it, okay?).
-If we distribute this task across nodes to execute at the same time, then we need some way to make sure that `happyness_index` isn't changed by two dogs at once.
-This is knows as a *race condition* and it means pain: flags, locks and general housekeeping that has nothing to do with the actual problem we're trying to solve.

-Have a look at the Clojure code.
-You can now see one of my white lies: we make a data object - Jeff the Dog.
-The methods of our class now become lambda functions which take dogs such as Jeff When He's Sad, and then return a different dog - Jeff When He's Happy.
-NB: This is not a different version of Jeff - IT'S A COMPLETELY NEW JEFF!
+You can now see one of my white lies: we *do* make a data object in this example - Jeff the Dog.
+The methods of our Python class now become lambda functions which take dogs such as Jeff When He's Sad, and then return a different dog - Jeff When He's Happy.
+The point is, this is not a different version of Jeff - IT'S A COMPLETELY NEW JEFF!

 Also, the final line gets rid of our race condition to a mutable shared variable.

 ## What?
 Who's Jeff?
 What happened to Enigma?
 Ah yes, Enigma.
-Consider this code.
+Consider this code where we are testing a bunch of different Enigma Machine set-ups to see which one successfully decodes the code.

 **Python**

-    all_enigma_setups = [<THIS IS A BUNCH OF DIFFERENT ENIGMA MACHINE SETUPS>] for enigma_setup in enigma_setups:
+    for enigma_setup in enigma_setups:
         if isSolution(enigma_setup):
             return enigma_setup